adrienlucbert/thuas-imp-2021-portfolio/README.md

 </div>

-Each imputation method would have minimal interactions with the rest of the pipeline, only receiving a dataframe with gaps and returning the same dataframe, with imputed values.
+Each imputation method would have minimal interactions with the rest of the pipeline, only receiving a dataset with gaps and returning the same dataset, with imputed values.

 Another goal I had was to make the pipeline easy to use with minimal changes to